Brooks Macdonald is set to launch a decumulation service, aimed at clients who are looking for a more defined income stream from their investments.

 In January, Brooks Macdonald slashed 50 jobs, mainly across IT and administration.
 The firm expects to save £4 million from the redundancies, £1.5 million of which will come through in the second half of 2019.
 Restructuring costs totalled £3 million.

-Connellan commented: ‘It was regrettable that we had to lose a number of individuals, but it was the right thing to strengthen the business.’
+Connellan said: ‘It was regrettable that we had to lose a number of individuals but it was the right thing to strengthen the business.’